Suit: TriMet, police failed to prevent fatal train attack

 PORTLAND, Ore.
 (AP) - The family of light-rail train stabbing victim Taliesin Namkai-Meche has filed a $10.1 million lawsuit against TriMet and the Portland Police Bureau for failing to arrest and ban Jeremy Christian from the system before Namkai-Meche and another passenger were killed.

-The Oregonian/OregonLive reports the lawsuit, filed Thursday, says TriMet and police had two opportunities to intervene to prevent the deaths of Namkai-Meche and Ricky Best in the 24 hours before the attack.
+The lawsuit, filed Thursday, says TriMet and police had two opportunities to intervene to prevent the deaths of Namkai-Meche and Ricky Best in the 24 hours before the attack, The Oregonian/OregonLive reported .

 The two were stabbed in the neck on a MAX train pulling into Portland’s Hollywood transit station May 26, 2017.